 **It is important to note that ‘plain‘ non-dairy milks often contain some sugar.
 For savory dishes like this, I like to be sure and use an ‘unsweetened‘ variety, which will be stated explicitly on the carton.
-You can also look at the grams of sugar on the nutrition label to be sure.
+You can also look at the grams of sugar on the nutrition label to be sure, it should be zero!

 - 3 1/2 cups potatoes peeled and diced , I used a mixture of yellow and red.
 Yellow are more creamy I have also taken to using half cauliflower instead to increase the nutrients...no one can tell the difference!

-- 1/2 pound diced cooked ham I used thinly sliced deli ham
+- 1 pound cooked ham I used thinly sliced deli ham, bite size pieces

-- 5 tablespoons brown rice flour or any rice flour, or cassava for Paleo/Whole 30
+- 5 tablespoons cassava flour or any rice flour

 - 2 cups unsweetened non-dairy milk** I used unsweetened So Delicious Coconut Milk, in the green carton